Krillh/Airzlinshire/Gvar/Old Gvar.md

 - The subject may be omitted if context makes it clear what it is, or if it is the same as the previous sentence. ( You peel the banana. *\[ You \]* eat the peel. ).
 One sentence can have multiple clauses if you use a conjunction to connect two of them together.
 The conjunction makes the second clause into a dependent clause that modifies the previous clause.
 ## Phrases
 In Gvar, there isn't really a concept of phrases.
 The different sections of a clause are usually marked with words, particles, or suffixes.
-The only things to note are that adjectives come before the word (or group of words) they modify and can modify other adjectives
+The only things to note are that adjectives come before the word (or group of words) they modify.
+## Putting Together a Sentence
+When making a sentence, you start with a subject.
+This is the person, place, thing, or idea that you want to describe.
+After that, you add the subject marker /e/.
+Now you need a verb, something that the subject is doing.
+If it is a reflexive verb, end it with the particle /oe/, otherwise end it with /o/.
+If the verb is not reflexive, you need an object.